ahvo/Insight_Stock_Error_Challenge/input/README.md

 ## Please place input files into this folder.
-* Actual stock prices should be labeled as actual.txt
+* Actual stock prices should be labeled as actual.txt in a pipe-delimited format
-* Predicted stock prices should be labeled as predicted.txt
+* Predicted stock prices should be labeled as predicted.txt in a pipe-delimited format
-* Window specification file should be labeled as window.txt
+* Window specification file should be labeled as window.txt.
+Window number should be a whole number with NO decimals.

 #### actual.txt sample: